FAQs

 Q: How do you pronounce your last name?

 A: In North American English, we say the 'i' like in 'Chris', the 'a' as in 'van', and emphasis on the second syllable.
 (I stole this explanation from my cousin.)
 If you speak British English, the second syllable may sound more like ZAHN.
-In the original you get some cool diacritics (Křižan) and arrive at the non-Anglicized pronunciation.
+In the original you get some cool diacritics (Křižan) and it sounds very beautiful, even though the ř is difficult to say...

 Q: Where are you from?